takashi-ishio/NCDSearch/README.md

 You can specify an algorithm using `-a` option.
 This tool supports the following algorithms.

- - `lzjd`: Lempel-Ziv Jaccard Distance.
-The default strategy.
+ - `lzjd`: The default strategy of the tool.
+An efficient implementation of Lempel-Ziv Jaccard Distance.
+ - `lzjd2022`: An implementation of Lempel-Ziv Jaccard Distance described in the [technical paper](NCDSearch_evaluation_2022.pdf).
  - `clzjd`: Character-level Lempel-Ziv Jaccard Distance.
 It internally uses `char` instead of `byte` for comparison.
 This may be important to find similar multi-byte strings.
  - `tld`: Token-level Levenshtein Distance.
 A distance is measured by the number of add/delete/modify operations to transform a query string to a code fragment in source code.
  - `ntld`: Normalized Token-level Levenshtein Distance.
 A distance is a variant of Token-level Levenshtein Distance normalized by the length of a query string.